tiagoCuervo/TensorANFIS/README.md

 - Matplotlib (2.2.2)

 ## TODO:
-- Implement other membership functions other than Gaussians.
+- Implement membership functions other than Gaussians.